ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Experiments

 \subsection{MPU design}

 Since the ImageGraph in our experiments is a cluster graph for each relation, each node can reach other reachable nodes by 1 step, one-layer ImageGCN is enough to catch the structure information of an image node.
 Stacking multiple GCN layers would result in over-smoothing issues \cite{li2018deeper}.
 For the one-layer ImageGCN, we design the MPUs in our experiments as a deep CNN architecture to catch high-level visual information.
-According to partial parameter sharing introduced in Section \ref{sec:parametersharing} and Fig. \ref{fig:parametersharing}, each MPU consists of two parts: the sharing part $f^{(0)}$ and the private part $g_r^{(0)}$.
+According to PPS in Fig. \ref{fig:parametersharing}, each MPU consists of two parts: the sharing part $f^{(0)}$ and the private part $g_r^{(0)}$.